ember-cli/eslint-plugin-ember/docs/rules/avoid-leaking-state-in-ember-objects.md

 :white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

+In addition, all files in the `mirage` directory will be excluded from this rule.

 Don't use arrays and objects as default properties.
 More info here: <https://dockyard.com/blog/2015/09/18/ember-best-practices-avoid-leaking-state-into-factories>

 ## Examples